 HSN currently has 2 anesthesiologists who are also fellowship-trained chronic pain specialists.
 A multi-disciplinary chronic pain clinic has recently opened its doors in Sudbury while TBRHSC has a long-standing interventional and multidisciplinary chronic pain program in place.

 Arrest and Trauma Service

-The main affiliated hospitals of NOSM have highly active anesthesia departments and busy emergency practices.
-HSN is a major trauma referral centre.
+The main affiliated hospitals of NOSM University have highly active anesthesia departments and busy emergency practices.
+HSN is a major trauma referral center.
 Residents will do regular call shifts and also will be actively sought during any emergencies during daytime hours to involve them as much as possible.

-At SAH the anesthesia resident is encouraged to attend all traumas and code blue situations whenever they aoccur and are felt to be the most rewarding education experience available at the time so long as it doesn’t compromise the care of any patient the resident is currently managing.
+At SAH the anesthesia resident is encouraged to attend all traumas and code blue situations whenever they occur and are felt to be the most rewarding educational experience available at the time so long as it doesn’t compromise the care of any patient the resident is currently managing.